core-wg/resource-directory/draft-ietf-core-resource-directory.md

   : This is the Location path returned by the RD as a result of a successful
     earlier registration.

 : href,rel,rt,if,ct := link relations and attributes specified in the query in order to select particular links based on their relations and attributes. "href" denotes the URI target of the link.
+See {{RFC6690}} Sec.
+4.1

 The following responses codes are defined for this interface: